durden/django_deployment/one/slides.md

   damn easy if it wasn't for this, and their UI is nice.
 - Use staticfiles or Django 1.3!!!
 - Maybe discuss deploying Django 1.2 vs. 1.3
-- Explain 'general' way of deployment:
-    - Download app/cli tool for deployment platform
-    - Check out its documentation
-    - Create account
-    - Commit all the files (this will bite you sometimes on gondor)